 - ✓ Quiet operation

-- ✕ Needs genuine filters
+- ✕ Requires genuine filters

-| Filtration Technology | 3-in-1 filter with Pre-Filter, Main Filter, and Activated Carbon Filter |
+| Filtration Technology | Pre-Filter, Main Filter, Activated Carbon Filter |

 | Particle Capture Efficiency | Captures lint, hair, pet dander, fine airborne pollutants, and smoke particles |

-| Odor Neutralization | Activated Carbon Filter effectively neutralizes smoke, odors, and fumes |
+| Odor Removal | Activated Carbon Filter neutralizes smoke, odors, and fumes |

-| Coverage Area | Suitable for bedrooms, living rooms, and small to medium-sized indoor spaces (approx. 200-300 sq ft) |
+| Coverage Area | Suitable for bedrooms, kitchens, and offices (approximate room size not specified, inferred for small to medium rooms) |

 | Filter Replacement Indicator | Not explicitly mentioned, but recommended to use genuine Levoit filters for optimal performance |